Chuckwalla

 Chuckwallas are lizards found primarily in arid regions of the southwestern United States and northern Mexico.
 Some are found on coastal islands.
 The five species of chuckwallas are all placed within the genus Sauromalus; they are part of the iguanid family, Iguanidae.

 Taxonomy and etymology

-The generic name, Sauromalus, is said to be a combination of two ancient Greek words: sauros meaning "lizard" and homalos (ὁμαλός) meaning "flat".Liddell, H.G. & Scott, R. (1940).
-A Greek-English Lexicon. revised and augmented throughout by Sir Henry Stuart Jones. with the assistance of.
-Roderick McKenzie.
-Oxford: Clarendon Press.
+The generic name, Sauromalus, is said to be a combination of two ancient Greek words: sauros meaning "lizard" and homalos (ὁμαλός) meaning "flat".
 The common name "chuckwalla" derives from the Shoshone word tcaxxwal or Cahuilla čaxwal, transcribed by Spaniards as chacahuala.